Foyle's War series 7: "Sunflower"

+Foyle investigates threats against a former senior Nazi SS officer, Brigadeführer Karl Strasser, now living undercover in London as a Dutch art history professor and protected by MI5 in exchange for providing counter-Soviet intelligence.
+While working for Pierce, Strasser had proven his value by exposing "Red 5", a Soviet network operating in Sweden.
+However, American officials led by Lt.
+Col. Hoyt Jackson want him arrested and turned over as a war criminal.
+Meanwhile, Capt.
+Thomas Nelson, a survivor of a massacre led by Strasser, who still suffers from PTSD, spots Strasser on the street and begins following and threatening him.
+Foyle becomes aware of Strasser's war crimes in Normandy in 1944 and interviews Nelson, who tells him how Strasser gave the command to execute the U.S. Army soldiers he'd been working with, even though they had surrendered, so not in accordance with the conventions of war.
+Foyle exposes his superior's attempts to foil the Americans by faking Strasser's death.
+He contemplates the need to protect the German for the "greater good" of the information he offers, but Strasser is ultimately arrested by the Americans after a tip-off from Valentine.

 Cast and characters

 Foyle's personal life is not addressed in this episode, apart from his increasing work collaboration with Valentine.
 Much of the character focus in the episodes of this series centres on the developing personal lives of Sam Wainwright, news of her pregnancy, and the evolving political career of her husband.
 Adam Wainwright, now a PPS.
 He exposes a politically influenced land overvaluation, leading to the resignation of his minister from parliament (cf. the Crichel Down affair).

 Background and production

-The film is based around the fictionalised events of a massacre of 26 US soldiers known as "Operation Sonnenblume (Sunflower)", although in fact the actual Operation Sonnenblume happened in North Africa in 1941.
-In August 1944, Mortain – the village with the sunflower farm referred to in the episode – was an important battle site within the wider Normandy Campaign and the eventual allied successes in the Falaise Pocket, but the incident bears similarity with the later Malmedy massacre in Belgium.
-In the show, the Americans also attempt to pressure MI5 into handing over Strasser by threatening the 1943 BRUSA Agreement and loan terms that the US has extended to the UK.
+The film is based on the massacre of 26 US soldiers known as "Operation Sonnenblume (Sunflower)".
+The actual Operation Sonnenblume happened in North Africa in 1941, but the incident has similarities with the later Malmedy massacre in Belgium.
+In August 1944, an important battle within the wider Normandy Campaign took place at Mortain – the village with the sunflower farm referred to in the episode - part of the eventual allied successes in the Falaise Pocket.
+In the show, the Americans attempt to pressure MI5 into handing over Strasser by threatening the 1943 BRUSA Agreement and loan terms that the US has extended to the UK.